Doudou

 The Doudou lasts from the Saturday before Trinity Sunday till the next Sunday.
 This period is called an octave.

 The start of the next procession is in the morning of Trinity Sunday.
 The shrine is put on the golden dray (wagon) or "Car d'Or" and pulled through the city by draft horses.
-Draft horses are bred to perform hard tasks.
+These draft horses are bred to perform hard tasks.

 The dray is accompanied by several historical guilds.
 Guild is the union of people connected for example by the same line of business.
 Guild is a combination between a trade union, a cartel and a secret society.